Level/abstract-level/README.md

 All private methods below that take a `key` argument, `value` argument or range option, will receive that data in encoded form.
 That includes `iterator._seek()` with its `target` argument.
 So if the manifest declared support of `buffer` then `db.iterator({ gt: 2 })` translates into `db._iterator({ gt: Buffer.from('2'), ...options })` and `iterator.seek(128)` translates into `iterator._seek(Buffer.from('128'), options)`.

-The `AbstractLevelDOWN` constructor will add other supported encodings to the public manifest.
+The `AbstractLevel` constructor will add other supported encodings to the public manifest.
 If the private API only supports `buffer`, the resulting `db.supports.encodings` will nevertheless be as follows because all other encodings can be transcoded to `buffer`:

 ```js
 { buffer: true, view: true, utf8: true, json: true, ... }